'A brand’s strength is built upon its determination to promote its own distinctive values and mission.'

 -Brand Expert and Author Jean-Noel Kapferer

 Branding identifies and differentiates one product from another.
-Just as branding is applied to products and services, it is also used to promote places.
-Place branding, also known as destination branding, is a specialised form of marketing.
-It involves telling an area’s distinct story in a way that provides a competitive advantage.
+And places are considered products.
+Place branding is a specialised form of marketing that involves telling a region’s story in ways that provide a competitive advantage.

 What is place branding